-The NYSDOH places a high priority on identifying individuals who may be eligible for health insurance through the Health Benefit Exchange so they can have access to a primary care physician and payment source for all of their health care needs.
-Many CSP clients may be eligible for additional healthcare benefits if they are referred to and enrolled in public and commercial insurance programs.
-Local CSPs play an essential role in identifying these individuals, providing current information about the health benefit exchange and directing them to navigators and certified application counselors in their areas for possible enrollment.
+The NYSDOH places a high priority on identifying individuals who may be eligible for Medicaid, Family Health Plus, or other public insurance programs so they can have access to a primary care physician and payment source for all of their health care needs.
+Many CSP clients may be eligible for additional healthcare benefits if they are enrolled in public insurance programs.
+Local CSPs play an essential role in identifying these individuals, providing current information about public insurance programs and directing them to appropriate contacts for possible enrollment.

-NYSDOH provides local CSPs with contact information for navigators and certified application counselors.
-Likewise, uninsured individuals who are not eligible for public and commercial health insurance programs will be directed to local CSPs by navigators and certified application counselors for needed cancer screening services.
+NYSDOH provides local CSPs with contact information for public health insurance programs.
+Likewise, uninsured individuals who are not eligible for public health insurance programs will be directed to local CSPs by public insurance program enrollers for needed cancer screening services.